-Hickory City Council has 14 advisory groups with a variety of purposes that includes everything from increasing the recycling rate, guiding the future of parks and recreation, to assisting with economic development and beautification grants.
+Hickory City Council has 13 advisory groups with a variety of purposes that includes everything from increasing the recycling rate, guiding the future of parks and recreation, to assisting with economic development and beautification grants.
 All groups are made up of citizens from different wards and/or diverse backgrounds.
 Most people serve between three and six years, with terms ending in June.
 Below is a link to the City's advisory groups.
 If you are interested in applying for a position in one of the groups, please fill out an application and send it to the City Clerk's Office.
-Click here for an application
+Click Here to fill out the Online Form!

 Citizen participation and continuing citizen involvement in the Community Development Block Grant Program is not only required but is a vital and instrumental process in the success of this program.
 The program provides citizens with an opportunity to participate in an advisory role in planning, implementing and assessing the Block Grant Program.
-The committee consists of seven members and meets on the first Thursday of the month at 12:00 noon.
-Term is three years.
+The committee consists of seven members, serving three year terms.

 The purpose of the Historic Preservation Commission is to safeguard the heritage of the City by preserving properties, which embody important elements of its cultural, social, economic, political, or architectural history.
 The Commission reviews applications for Certificates of Appropriateness when modifications are proposed for a property in a historic district.
 In addition, they identify individual landmarks of historic significance recommending their designation as Historic Properties to the City Council.
-Meetings are on the fourth Tuesday of each month at 5:30 p.m. at City Hall.
 The term is three years.

 This ten-member board acts in an advisory capacity for Patrick Beaver and Ridgeview Libraries.
 The term of office is three years and the board meets on the second Thursday in January, April, July and October at Patrick Beaver Memorial Library.

-The Commission advises the Hickory Parks Recreation Department in the operation of recreational facilities and activities for all age groups and strives to enhance the quality of life at a cost that is the most economical for the city of Hickory.
+The 12-member commission advises the Hickory Parks, Recreation & Sports Tourism Department in the operation of recreational facilities and activities for all age groups and strives to enhance the quality of life at a cost that is the most economical for the city of Hickory.
 The commission provides input on a wide range of community recreational needs including programming, facilities, and maintenance.
-The 12-member commission meets on the second Tuesday of each month at 11:30 a.m. for lunch at various City Parks and Recreation Centers.

 The purpose of this board is to deepen and broaden the relationship between Lenoir-Rhyne University, the City of Hickory, and their students and residents.